 Our product is a coated steel strip ready to be pressed into bipolar plates for fuel cells.
-The Sandvik coil-coating concept enables an industrial bipolar plate production process that shortens the entire value chain by eliminating the costly need of coating of individual plates.
+The Sandvik coil-coating concept enables an industrial bipolar plate production process that shortens the entire value chain by eliminating the costly need for coating of individual plates.
 The principal difference in manufacturing flows from raw material coil to final fuel cell stack can be described as in the illustration above.

 Sandvik coil-coating concept for industrial bipolar plate production

-When the coated steel strip coils leave the production site in Sandviken they are ready to load onto our customers’ production lines for stamping.
+When the coated steel strip coils leave our production site in Sandviken they are ready to load directly onto our customers’ production lines for stamping.
 Progressively, the shape of anode and cathode flow field patterns are formed in the coated steel strip.
 The anode and cathode half plates are then joined, e.g. by laser welding, and tested and inspected before they are packed and transported to be assembled in the fuel cell stack.

 Batch coating of bipolar plates